Lisbetha Olsdotter: Execution

-Olsdotter was judged guilty of the charges under the law of the act of religion from 1655: for having, with full intent, "mutilated" her gender, "mocked God and the Order of God", and fooled authorities and her "fellow Christians" by impersonating a man.
-She was sentenced to death by decapitation.
-The woman she had married, Kerstin Ersdotter, claimed that she had been as fooled as every one else and was therefore judged as a victim of the crime rather than an accomplice to it.
-Sara and Arnelii, who had helped her, were also arrested.
+Olsdotter was judged guilty of the charges under the law of the act of religion from 1655: for having, with full intent, "mutilated" their gender, "mocked God and the Order of God", and fooled authorities and their "fellow Christians" by impersonating a man.
+Olsdotter was sentenced to death by decapitation.

+The woman Olsdotter had married, Kerstin Ersdotter, claimed that she had been as fooled as every one else and was therefore judged as a victim of the crime rather than an accomplice to it.
+Sara and Arnelii, who had helped Olsdotter, were also arrested.
 The case, however, was so unusual, that the verdict would be confirmed by the highest Royal court in the country first.

-The Royal court confirmed the verdict on 12 November, and ordered the priests to clarify for her what sin she had committed in the eyes of religion.
-It was decided by the court, that she would go to her execution dressed as a man, but wear female headgear.
-She was decapitated on Hötorget in Stockholm in 1679.
+The Royal court confirmed the verdict on 12 November, and ordered the priests to clarify for Olsdotter what sin had been committed in the eyes of religion.
+It was decided by the court, that Olsdotter would go to the execution dressed as a man, but wear female headgear.
+Olsdotter was decapitated on Hötorget in Stockholm in 1679.

 Similar cases

-From the late 16th century to the early 19th century, there were several known cases in Swedish military history of women dressing and presenting as men, especially in the early 18th century.
+From the late 16th century to the early 19th century, there were several known cases in Swedish military history of people assigned female at birth dressing and presenting as men, especially in the early 18th century.
 The most famous case was the one of Ulrika Eleonora Stålhammar in 1728.
-An unnamed woman, who served in the Great Northern War, was whipped as a punishment, but continued to wear male clothing until the 1740s, when she was known on the streets of Stockholm as "The Rider"; Maria Johansdotter, who was put on trial in Stockholm in 1706 for having dressed as a man and served as a parish clerk, was given a sentence of eight days in jail and then set free.
+An unnamed person, who served in the Great Northern War, was whipped as a punishment, but continued to wear male clothing until the 1740s, when they were known on the streets of Stockholm as "The Rider"; Maria Johansdotter, who was put on trial in Stockholm in 1706 for having dressed as a man and served as a parish clerk, was given a sentence of eight days in jail and then set free.
 Most of the cases did not lead to execution, as in the case of Lisbetha Olsdotter.